Kerry swapped hairdressing for care work and is encouraging others to join her

 A special event has been organised to encourage people to consider a rewarding career as a care worker.

-A special event was arranged by West Sussex County Council on Saturday to give those living in and around Selsey the opportunity to meet care providers and find out about roles available.
+West Sussex County Council has organised an event for Saturday (October 14) at Chaplins Coffee Shop, 103 High Street, Selsey.
+With the aim of giving people living in and around Selsey the opportunity to meet care providers, find out about roles available and even apply for jobs, the event will be held from 10am until mid-day.

-The event, which also gave people the chance to apply for jobs, was held at Chaplins Coffee Shop, in Selsey High Street.

 Kerry Duley, who lives in Selsey, was a hairdresser before swapping careers to become a domiciliary care co-ordinator.